-We begin after the acquisition of the site – between May and August 2021 – first with preparatory construction measures, for example, site security or installation of construction logistics.
+After taking over the site in August 2021, we will first start with preparatory construction measures, for example, site security or installation of construction logistics.
 After eliminating any dangerous waste that may be present, the first civil engineering work will start in 2022, as will the restoration and reconstruction work on the existing buildings in the Urban Tech Republic.
 This is followed by construction of the first residential units and of the education campus in Schumacher Quartier, beginning in 2024.

 We are expecting an implementation period of around 20 to 30 years.

-The education campus and the first residential buildings in Schumacher Quartier are expected to be finished by 2027; the final ones in the 2030s.
+The education campus and the first residential buildings in Schumacher Quartier are expected to be finished 2027; the final ones in the 2030s.
 Construction in the Urban Tech Republic will probably last another ten years, but it may also take less or even more time, depending on the economic situation.
-The research and industrial site will never be truly "finished" – it will keep evolving quickly and easily, with its face also constantly changing.
+The research and industrial site will never be truly "finished" - it will develop and change in an agile manner.

 No, that won't happen.
 Large parts of the existing buildings are listed buildings and will form the nucleus of the future Urban Tech Republic.
 The iconic ensemble of buildings will be preserved for Berlin.
 Only lower grade parts without protected status will be removed, for example containers, tanks above ground and such like, or buildings that do not form part of the historic architectural ensemble.

-The Beuth University for Applied Sciences, Berlin, will move into central Terminal A – in all likelihood in 2027.
-Terminals B and D are planned as start-up and conference centers.
-There are numerous ideas for the tower, but a decision about its subsequent use has not yet been made.
+The Berlin University of Applied Sciences will move into the central Terminal A - probably in 2027.
+Terminal B is planned as a start-up and conference centre.
+Terminal D will be a technology centre with laboratories, offices and workshops.
+There are numerous ideas for the tower - but no decision has yet been made about its subsequent use.

-Terminal C will be dismantled.
-This provisional annex, dating from 2007, is neither part of the historic ensemble nor a listed building.
+Terminal C will probably be demolished.
+This temporary extension from 2007 is not part of the historical ensemble and is not listed.